victorqribeiro/invaderz/README.md

 ## How to Play

+Left arrow or A keys - move the cannon to the left

+Right arrow or D keys - move the cannon to the right

+Space bar  - Shoots;

-Left and Right arrow keys move the cannon, space bar shoots; or, if you are on your phone, just use the buttons
+IF you are on your phone or tablet, use the buttons

 ## About